eyedeekay/speaks/I_STOLE_IT_FROM_SADIE.md

 anything infamous.
 Not so for ZeroNet.
 It's so easy to make nasty shit really, really permanent and really, really public on ZeroNet that it may push the barrier to entry too far in favor of the pedophiles.
 I say, let ZeroNet sort out it's community first, and see what happens later.

-Instead, focusing on things like Aktie, Syndie, Nightweb, and maybe even porting Aether to be i2p-native would be better options for what I see as the chief benefit of ZeroNet, which is the ability to create un-hosted community forums.
+Instead, focusing on things like Aktie, Syndie, Nightweb, and maybe even porting Aether to be i2p-native would be better, more focused options for what I see as the chief benefit of ZeroNet, which is the ability to create un-hosted community forums.

 ### Podcasts, XD, and something for Humans

+### Secure Scuttlebutt and git-ssb

+Would that I had the patience for JavaScript development...

 ### Interplanetary Filesystem

+Immense pro-social potential, automatic wikipedia

 Considering an idealized i2p-native remote-access tool
 ------------------------------------------------------